sric0880/unity-framework/README.md

 > https://github.com/sric0880/unity-buildscripts

-And then you can setup CI tools like jenkins, buildbot, etc using this buildscripts.
+And then you can integrate with CI tools like jenkins, buildbot, etc.

+Buildbot config file see this: [`master.cfg`](https://gist.github.com/sric0880/230571ef5ecb4883fe08a927adcf20aa)

+Then you can build with one command.

 # Links
 * https://github.com/topameng/tolua